Skip to main content

 With your online application you will need to provide:

-1. A copy of your degree certificate and transcripts which show you have achieved a 2:2 hours degree in a relevant subject such as biological science, healthcare, medicine, nursing, or psychology awarded by a recognised institution.
+1. A copy of your degree certificate and transcripts which show you have achieved a 2:2 honours degree in a relevant subject, or an equivalent international degree.
 If your degree certificate is pending, please upload any transcripts or provisional certificates.

 2. A copy of your IELTS certificate with an overall score of 6.5 with 5.5 in all subskills, or evidence of an accepted equivalent.
 Please include the date of your expected test if this qualification is pending.
 If you have alternative acceptable evidence, such as an undergraduate degree studied in the UK, please supply this in place of an IELTS.